SEND Information Report

 We aim to:

-• Deliver a broad and balanced curriculum which complies with the requirements of the school curriculum (Foundation Stage and Key Stage 1 curriculum), is appropriate to the child’s needs and contributes continuity of learning and high levels of progress.
+- Deliver a broad and balanced curriculum which complies with the requirements of the school curriculum, is appropriate to the child’s needs and contributes continuity of learning and high levels of progress.

 We believe that these aims can only be achieved with the partnership of all staff and parents, by having strong links between home and school, and within an ethos of a secure and supportive environment.

-Effective SEND provision takes place within a cycle of early identification, target setting, intervention, assessment and evaluation.
+Effective SEN provision takes place within a cycle of early identification, target setting, intervention, assessment and evaluation.

 What is the Local Offer?

-The Children and Families Bill Act 2014 requires Local Authorities (LA) and schools to publish and keep under review information about services they expect to be available for children and young people with special educational needs or disabilities (SEND) aged 0-25.
-This is the ‘SEND Information Report’.
+The Children and Families Bill Act 2014 requires Local Authorities (LA) and schools to publish and keep under review information about services they expect to be available for children and young people with special educational needs (SEN) aged 0-25.
+This is the ‘SEN Information Report’.

 The purpose of the Local Offer is to enable parents and young people to find out more easily the services that are available in their area and how to access them.
 The Local Offer will include provision from birth to 25, across education, health, social care and the voluntary sector.